What assessments are offered at Human Performance Technology by DTS?

 Our suite of assessments is designed to allow for a combination of profiles to complement and build on one another.
 This gives you the ability to integrate multiple layers of human interactions in your profiles to achieve your desired outcomes.
 We call these combinations “multi-science” assessments.

 A multi-science profile delivers deeper insights and greater value to the individual.
 Plus, having an integrated knowledge of unique human differences means that each person is better able to respond to challenges as they arise.
 (There is also a price break on the combinations.)
 Our most popular multi-science report is the TriMetrix EQ (which incorporates the DISC, 12 Driving Forces and Emotional Quotient).
+Our simplest multi-science report is the Engagement Report (which incorporates the DISC and 12 Driving Forces in a sleek, brief 13-page report).

 A “single-science” assessment is undertaken independently of other assessments.
 Our suite of assessments can all be administered as stand-alone tools that provide in-depth profiles from which an individual will gain highly valuable insights.